unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-bnc-onboard.md

 # UAuth BNC-Onboard Library

-The `@uauth/bnc-onboard` library is a deprecated middleware library used for integrating UAuth with Blocknative BNC Onboard applications.
-For middleware for the latest Blocknative Onboard version, see [web3-onboard](/login-with-unstoppable/libraries/uauth-web3-onboard.md).
+The `@uauth/bnc-onboard` package is a deprecated middleware library used for integrating UAuth with Blocknative BNC Onboard applications.
+For the latest Blocknative Web3-Onboard module, see [@web3-onboard/uauth](/login-with-unstoppable/libraries/web3-onboard-uauth.md).

 ## UAuthBNCOnboard